Dictionary of Revolutionary Marxism

 POVERTY

 The condition of lacking the usual or socially acceptable minimum amounts of money and material possessions; in other words, being quite poor.
-This often implies shortage of food, hunger, deficient nutrition, poor or unavailable health care, poor quality housing or even homelessness, lack of access to educational opportunities, and so forth.
+This often implies a shortage of food, hunger, deficient nutrition, poor or unavailable health care, poor quality housing or even homelessness, lack of access to educational opportunities, and so forth.

 Capitalism as a socioeconomic system is unable (or unwilling) to prevent a significant portion of the population from living in poverty, even in the richest and most advanced capitalist-imperialist countries which steal enormous amounts of wealth from the rest of the world.
 The level of poverty in any given country depends on a variety of factors, many of which can vary over time.
 There is always much higher levels of povery in